 Pickens County Emergency Management Agency

-Contents

 Introduction

-The Emergency Management Association of Georgia’s Emergency Management Assistance Team is made up of qualified deployable local emergency managers that can, when requested provide operational, logistical, and planning support to those local emergency managers affected by major emergencies and disasters.
+The Emergency Management Association of Georgia’s (EMAG) Emergency Management Assistance Team (EMAT) is made up of qualified deployable local emergency managers that can, when requested, provide operational, logistical, and planning support to those local emergency managers affected by major emergencies and disasters.
 In no way does this support annex prevent local emergency managers from directly calling on their neighboring emergency managers for assistance.
 It simply provides an organized cohort of local professional emergency managers who are trained and ready to help when requested.
 EMAT is not an Incident Management Team.

 Purpose

-To establish clear, detailed, and standardized procedures for the Emergency Management Association of Georgia’s (EMAG) Emergency Management Assistance Team (EMAT).
+To establish clear, detailed, and standardized procedures for the EMAG EMAT.
 This support annex ensures that EMAT’s roster of professional local emergency managers are capable of providing rapid, safe, and effective deployment in support of county, city, or college/university emergency managers impacted by major emergencies or disasters.

 Scope